Animals And Dream Meanings

 If you think on it, it’s a great system.
 What if you had a dream about a giraffe.
 And what if you were completely clueless about giraffe symbolism.
 Maybe that animal is so foreign to you it’s just impossible for you to get a grasp of its meaning.
 It’s a fair assumption.
 I’ve dreamt of squid, without the faintest idea what they might mean or imply.

-But that's okay.
+But that’s okay.
 It was okay those squid swam around in my dreams while I had no inkling as to their meaning.
 Why was it okay?
 Because I had a foundation.
-I had good ol' Aristotlian elements to fall back on.
-You do too.
-Check it:
+I had good ol’ Aristotlian elements to fall back on.
+Meaning: Fire, Earth, Air and Water.
+Check out the breakdown of these elements and their meaning in animal dreams below.

 I’m reluctant to start out with this element.
 It’s a tricky one.
 Nevertheless, start with it I must, because it is the initiator of the procession of elements.
 Elements fall in an order, as such: Fire, Earth, Air, Water.
 So, let me move with this as best I can.